gabrielarpm/Minesweeper-Game/README.md

-# MineSweeper-Game
+# Minesweeper-Game
-I wrote a Python program to play the Wordle game where a player has six attempts to guess a five-letter word, getting feedback after each guess.
+I wrote a C++ program to play the Minesweeper game.
+The learning objectives of this programming assignment were to learn how to work with functions, understand the necessities of arrays and implement the logic of a complex program.